 No App Store

-Of course, web apps never really took off, for fairly obvious reasons, and by the following year, Apple had relented and debuted the App Store with a big splash in iPhone Software 2.0 (it wasn’t called “iOS” until 2010) and the iPhone 3G.
-Of course, the original iPhone could also benefit from the App Store by installing the latest software update.
+However, web apps never really took off, and by the following year, Apple had conceded that wasn’t going to work out.
+The App Store debuted with a big splash in iPhone Software 2.0 (it wasn’t called “iOS” until 2010) and the iPhone 3G.
+The original iPhone also benefitted from the App Store with that software update.